 61-03-01-08.
-Foreign Graduates.
+Foreign graduates.
 Any applicant who is a graduate of a school or college of pharmacy located outside the United States, which has not been recognized and approved by the board, but who is otherwise qualified to apply for a license to practice pharmacy in this state, shall be deemed to have satisfied the requirements of subsection 3 of North Dakota Century Code section 43-15-15 by verification to the board of the applicant's academic record and the applicant's graduation and by meeting such other requirements as this board may establish from time to time.
-Each such applicant shall have the Foreign Pharmacy Graduate Examination Committee (FPGEC) certification (which certification is hereby recognized and approved by the board) awarded by the National Association of Boards of Pharmacy.
-The FPGEC certification includes the Test of English as a Foreign Language and the Test of Spoken English, or the Internet-based TOEFL iBT (which examinations are hereby recognized and approved by the board) given by the Educational Testing Service as a prerequisite to taking the licensure examination provided for in the North Dakota Century Code section 43-15-19.
+Each such applicant shall have the foreign pharmacy graduate examination committee (FPGEC) certification (which certification is hereby recognized and approved by the board) awarded by the national association of boards of pharmacy.
+The FPGEC certification includes the test of English as a foreign language and the test of spoken English (which examinations are hereby recognized and approved by the board) given by the educational testing service as a prerequisite to taking the licensure examination provided for in North Dakota Century Code section 43-15-19.

+History: Effective August 1, 1983; amended effective January 1, 2006.
 General Authority: NDCC 28-32-02, 43-15-10(2)(3)(12)(14), 43-15-15(4) Law Implemented: NDCC 28-32-03, 43-15-10(2)(3)(12)(14), 43-15-15(4)